saenkn/khi/README.md

 > you can pass the access token via the program argument.
 >
 >```
->$ docker run -p 8080:8080 ghcr.io/googlecloudplatform/khi:latest -host 0.0.0.0 -access-token=`gcloud auth print-access-token`
+>$ docker run -p 8080:8080 asia.gcr.io/kubernetes-history-inspector/release:latest -host 0.0.0.0 -access-token=`gcloud auth print-access-token`
 >```

+> [!NOTE]
+> The container image source may change in the soon future. #21

 ### Run from source code